RoboticsLabURJC/2019-phd-sergio-paniego/docs/_posts/2022-05-03-analyzing-experiments-classification-regression.md

 * Why the success in Nurburging is so low (50%) for PilotNet?

+Some strange values are illustrated on the table which but be responsible for the lower success ratio.

 | CIRCUIT | mean brain iterations real time  | brain iterations frequency real time | brain iterations frequency simulated time | target brain iterations simulated time | mean inference time | frame rate | mean brain iterations simulated time | real time factor | success ratio |
 |---|---|---|---|---|---|---|---|---|---|